jgong29/ethGlobal-epns-guides/FinalDraft.md

     * None of the above.

 ---
+# EPNS SDK

+EPNS SDK is a growing Monorepo of packages that provide solutions for a wide range of development tasks one might come across while building on top of EPNS protocol.

+It is a Javascript-based group of packages that helps developers to:
+* Send notifications
+* Subscribe (opt in) / Unsubscribe (opt out)
+* Build EPNS features into their dApps
+* Enable Access to Push Nodes APIs
+* Render Default Notifications UI, etc

+It is written in Typescript and supports React, React Native, Plain JS, and Node JS-based platforms.
+(We are adding support for more!).
+It is also built on top of standard Web3 packages like *ethers, @web3-react*

+## EPNS SDK Features

+The SDK provides us with the following imperative features:
+* Sending Notifications
+* Opt-in to a Channel
+* Opt-out from a channel
+* Fetching notifications for a given user address
+* Fetching Spam notifications for a given user address
+* Fetching User subscriptions
+* Fetching Channel Details
+* Search for any particular channel
+* Notification Components and view
+* Embedded Notifications

+---
 ## Showrunners

 The showrunners framework is a scaffold that developers can use to build out notifications for their use cases.